 Since receiving its first referral in 2001, the Exeter Genomics Laboratory has provided genetic testing for more than 5,500 individuals living with congenital hyperinsulinism, representing over 100 countries worldwide.
-Through this work, the laboratory has delivered an accurate genetic diagnosis for over half of these individuals and their family members.
+Through this work, the laboratory has delivered an accurate genetic diagnosis for more than half of these individuals and their family members.

 Click here to see a video about this exciting partnership.